xcore/sw_audio_effects/doc_quickstart/quickstart_long_delay.rst

 +++++++++++++++++++

 #.
 Restart the audio source.
 #.
 Click on the ``Run`` icon (the white arrow in the green circle).
-After a 1 or 2 seconds the delay effect should be heard.
+After 1 or 2 seconds the delay effect should be heard.
    The output switches between effect and dry signals, so the listener can compare the 2 modes:
    16 seconds of the effect, followed by 8 seconds of the dry signal.